cbirdlab/radBARCODER/README.md

 Sat 05 Sep 2020 01:19:12 AM CDT VARIABLES READ IN:

-the function that will be run FUNKTION=......maximizeBP the reference genome used to map the reads REF=...........paganAlign_ALL_masked_aligned_clean_PfalcMitoGenome.fasta the ls pattern shared by all bam files bamPATTERN=....99 the number of cpu cores for the task THREADS=.......
+the function that will be run FUNKTION=......cullGENO the reference genome used to map the reads REF=...........paganAlign_ALL_masked_aligned_clean_PfalcMitoGenome.fasta the ls pattern shared by all bam files bamPATTERN=....99 the number of cpu cores for the task THREADS=.......